Lotterleben/applications/microcoap/README.md

 This is a small microcoap example application.
 It provides a server which only answers GET requests to the resource /foo/bar.

-## Setup & Testing
+## Setup

-You may use the Copper Firefox Plugin to send GET requests and use [marz](https://github.com/sgso/marz) to tunnel them to the RIOT native thread.
+You can use [marz](https://github.com/sgso/marz) to tunnel CoAP messages into the RIOT native thread.
 This is a bit tricky, so maybe this walkthrough will help:

 0. Build this application.
 1. Install the copper plugin in your Firefox browser.
+2. Run `sudo apt-get install bridge-utils`
-2. In your RIOT directury, run
+3. In your RIOT directury, run

     ./cpu/native/tapsetup.sh create 2